Running Muir Woods Trails

 18 November 2015 — Woke up around 5AM yesterday anxious to get on the trail.
 After some morning prep I walked outside to my car and immediately felt the cold air.
 Almost nine years of Northern California has decimated my resolve towards cold temperatures and there’s only one way to warm up this morning!

 The short drive to Mill Valley is one of my favorites.
 The Golden Gate Bridge will forever symbolize adventure to me.
 Anything I’ve ever done up north has felt like an escape with the Bridge as my welcoming party.

 Arriving at the trailhead a little early meant I could grab an espresso at Equator.
-A couple old men sat inside nursing coffee in the comfort of the morning’s newspaper.
-I was hoping the cafe would be warm, a last minute reprieve from the cold, but they had the doors and windows wide open signaling, “get on the trail, Nathan!”
+A couple old men sat inside sipping coffee in the comfort of the morning’s newspaper.
+I was hoping the cafe would be warm, a last minute reprieve from the cold, but they had the doors and windows wide open signaling to me to just get on with it.

 Sun Trail turns into Redwood Trail pretty quickly as I darted through some damper paths with trees holding the sun at bay.
 Poison oak was everywhere which always makes me a little cautious.
 Panoramic and Ocean View Trails lived up to their names as the steady climb continued.
 Through all my excitement I kept having to remind myself to slow down, this wasn’t a typical 10K run today.